dylan-k/i3buntu/README.md

 In this project, you can install i3 from the Ubuntu server without installing anything that you don't need.

-> Still Under development
+> Still Under development:
-> For using these types of projects, you should know Linux and bash enough to edit them based on your needs.
+For using these types of projects, you should know Linux and bash enough to edit them based on your needs.

 ![screenshot](misc/screenshot.png)